OUR VISION OF A REGENERATIVE ECONOMY

 PURPOSE: Purpose at the core

-Embedding purpose is foundational.
-Companies need a clear social and environmental purpose in place before they can build resilient and innovative cultures.
+Good companies need a clear social and environmental purpose in place before they can build resilient cultures.

 Action Areas; Culture, Engagement, Governance.